-The outer boundaries of a product market are determined by the reasonable interchangeability of use or the cross-elasticity of demand between the product itself and substitutes for it.1
+The outer boundaries of a product market are determined by the reasonable interchangeability of use or the cross-elasticity of demand between the product itself and substitutes for it.

-- □ This remains the prevailing definition of a relevant product market in the case law
+- This remains the prevailing definition of a relevant product market in the case law

 - Key indicia-

 - 1. Reasonable interchangeability of use

-- [High] cross-elasticity of demand
+- 2. [High] cross-elasticity of demand

 - Modern usage

 - Reasonable interchangeability of use has largely come to mean high cross-elasticity of demand and is no longer a distinct "outer boundary" factor

+- NB: When courts use "cross-elasticity of demand," they almost never have in mind the technical quantitative definition-they think about it more as a qualitative measure of substitutability

-1 Brown Shoe Co. v.
+Brown Shoe Co. v.
 United States, 370 U.S. 294, 325 (1962) (emphasis added).